zedlopez/ifm/The Recipe Book.md

 ^^{going+action+}^^{pushing things: rules for pushing things}^^{things+kind+: pushable between rooms}^^{room-describing action (- action name)+actvar+}^^{directions+kind+}^^{looking+action+: as part of going}^^{exiting+action+}
 Going is the most complex of actions after looking (or perhaps including looking): the success of every movement depends on the direction the player goes; the room they start from; the room they intend to reach; whether there are any doors intervening (and, if so, whether these are closed or locked); whether they are travelling by vehicle; and whether they are pushing anything in front of them.
 When they get there, the description they see is itself generated by a looking command.

 Pushing something in a direction is really a sort of going.
-The command >``push wheelbarrow west`` first checks certain qualifying rules: by default, only things defined as pushable between rooms may be pushed, and they may be pushed only in horizontal directions (not UP or ``down``) – though these rules can be overridden, as we see in [Zorb].
+The command >``push wheelbarrow west`` first checks certain qualifying rules: by default, only things defined as pushable between rooms may be pushed, and they may be pushed only in horizontal directions (not ``up`` or ``down``) – though these rules can be overridden, as we see in [Zorb].
 If the player's pushing attempt passes these criteria, the action is translated automatically into a going action, with all the usual checks about whether that direction leads anywhere, whether a door is in the way, and so on.
 The converted action afterward can be caught with such rules as

 ``` inform7
 Instead of going to the Alpine Meadow with the wheelbarrow: